 Treat this interview as if you were applying for a job in the agency.
 Dress for success, not a college class.
 Be prepared for the interview by researching the agency and go with a list of questions to ask, such as "What do student interns do in this agency?"
 Take your updated resume and remember professionalism.

 Before the start of the semester, touch base with your supervisor.
 Review any correspondence from the Social Work Field Office regarding any mandatory orientation to field and review the field calendars on the Social Work Department website.
 Confirm your start date and ask if there is anything that you need to do before your first day.
 Some agencies require a PPD, background check, driving record, etc.

 Foundation year students spend 16 hours per week (2 days) in field while school is in session, both fall and spring semesters, September to May.
 Most students spend Mondays and Wednesdays in field, but that may be flexible at times based on the placement and student schedule.
-Concentration year students, including advanced standing, spend 24 hours a week (3 days) in field both fall and spring semesters OR 16 hours a week (2 days) if they select to do a summer, fall and spring (May to May) placement.
-At this time, we do not have any evening or weekend field placements available.
+Concentration year students, including advanced standing, spend 24 hours a week (3 days) in field both fall and spring semesters OR 16 hours a week (2 days) if they select to do a fall, spring and summer (August to July) placement.
+Rarely, do we have any evening or weekend field placements available.
 You will need to make yourself available during the normal work week in order to complete your field practicum.
 If you are working full time, you will need to plan for daytime release time from your job to participate in field practicum.

 You will receive supervision from an agency designated masters level social work supervisor, and you will have a Salisbury University faculty member serve as your Field Liaison.

 Both semesters are spent in the same agency.